 This includes wonderful, crunchy, healthy vegetables, like –

 - Brussels sprouts

 So, why am I so excited about these “miniature cabbages”?

-Well, for starters, they’re not actually mini cabbages – but they sure look like it.
-And brussels sprouts have one of the yummiest, nuttiest flavors in the vegetable kingdom, especially when cooked over high heat, to caramelize their sugars and highlight their nutty flavor.
+Well, for starters, they’re not actually mini-cabbages – though they sure look like it.
+And Brussels sprouts have one of the yummiest, nuttiest flavors in the vegetable kingdom, especially when cooked over high heat, to caramelize their sugars and highlight their nutty flavor.

 The Amazing Health Benefits of Brussels Sprouts

 To begin with, Brussels sprouts are full of vitamin K. In fact, one serving of the sprouts contains almost 200 percent your daily value of vitamin K. And there’s about 125 percent of your daily value of vitamin C in a single serving.